kmichali/parallel_ex/README.md

 - MPI code
 - hybrid code
 - some hello codes in C
-- corresponding PBS scripts (for use on Imperial College cluster)
+- corresponding PBS scripts (for use on Imperial College HPC cluster)

 Build executables with: